WinMagic SecureDoc For Windows FAQs

 - Making sure you are administrator on the machine.

 The software is available from the OIT software download page.
 You can download it after logging in with your NetID and password.
-In addition, you can request assistance from your DSA/ISA, or contact the Help Desk to have OIT assist you in installing the software and encrypting your laptop.
+In addition, you can request assistance from your DSA/ISA, or contact the Help Desk to have OIT assist you in installing the software and encrypting your computer.

 On-site encryption services are available.
 Please contact the OIT Help Desk.